miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 ### Code Organization Strategy

 And the strategic location for this so that it's early-phase enough but not interfering with the code story?
-After Ollama but before JavaScript, haha!
+After Ollama but before JavaScript, ahaha!
 No worries pushing custom JavaScript down.
 The story by the way goes:

 - A long scroll with no banners over CONSTANTS and stuff, so it'll be a surprise